 2. Awareness and coordination by each element of the system of its tasks to achieve a common goal.

-6. Presence of a system management body.
+6. Availability of a system management body.

 2. The nature of the connection and interaction of elements.